govhealth/PostpartumTOC/input/pagecontent/index.md

 Developing use cases for the USCDI+ MH domain with the inputs described above will help to establish data standards for data elements that are readily available and captured, for exchange via health IT in a clinical setting.
 With established use cases, the evaluation and validation of new data elements can occur through federal and industry engagement and pilots.
 Use cases will also include user guides and implementation guidance to provide directions on how to utilize the data elements for data capture and exchange.
 Currently, the USCDI+ Maternal Health domain only contains the Postpartum TOC use case, however, additional use cases may be developed in the future to support maternal health clinical care, research, and billing.

 ### How to Read This Guide
-This Guide is divided into several sub-pages which are listed at the top of each page in the menu bar.
+This IG is divided into several sub-pages which are listed at the top of each page in the menu bar.
 Alternatively, users may access the FHIR IG table of contents in the footer of the webpage in the links menu.
 - [Home](index.md): Introduction and supplemental information, such as relationships with other FHIR IGs and intended audience
 - [Background](background.md): Background on the Postpartum TOC Use Case
 - [Specifications](spec.md): Summary tables of USCDI+ Maternal Health data elements and mappings to HL7 FHIR profiles and FHIR endpoints